rperezalbores/cryptobot/README.md

 This is an experimental bot to trade cryptocurrency.
 It can also be easily extended to trade regular stocks

-Two types:

-bot.py - reads data in real time bot_history.py - reads historic data
+bot.py - reads data in real time (mode=realtime) or historic data (mode=history)

-At this point all development goes to bot_history.py

-bot_history.py reads the user input data from file botConfig.cfg -it must be in the same directory as bot_history.py bot_history.py uses functions defined in strategy.py
+bot.py reads the user input data from file botConfig.cfg -it must be in the same directory as bot.py bot.py uses functions defined in strategy.py

 Installation: